Fidel Perez Rubio Portfolio

 Developer experience & CI/CD

-• GitHub: repository management, branch protection, PR workflows
+• GitHub: repository management, branch protection, PR workflows — with webhooks as the entry point of the agent loop

 • Pre-commit hooks for linting and code format enforcement